VitalyLevitin/EmployeeManagement/README.md

 # EmployeeManagement

 CRUD management system for employees.
-Uses JavaScript (React) as the front, MySQL for data retrival and Java (Spring Boot) as the backend.
+Uses JavaScript (React) as the front, MySQL for data retrieval and Java (Spring Boot) as the backend.

 ### Getting Started
 To run the web app locally:
 1. Clone the Project.
 2. Open a terminal window inside the React folder.
 3. Make sure you have NodeJS installed in your system.
 4. Type the command npm install.
-(This will install all the dependenice the project uses)
+(This will install all the dependencies the project uses)
 5. Type the command npm start.

 You can now open [http://localhost:3000](http://localhost:3000) to view the frontend of the application.